fmis13/arvello/README.md

 ## License

-This project uses a custom-made license.
+This project uses a MIT license.
 It can be found in the root folder by the file LICENSE.
+Please understand that you may be bound by other licenses from other projects used in this project, including, but not limited to:
+GNU AGPL v3 for HUB-3 Barcode API